“If you can sit with your pain, listen to your pain and respect your pain—in time you will move through your pain.”

 ~ Bryant McGill

 It is so challenging to "sit with" emotional pain until it reveals its story.
-Yet, to feel peace within, we must find ways to respect the painful parts of ourselves.
+Yet, to feel peace within, you must find ways to respect and listen to the painful parts of yourself.

-To feel complete peace with ourselves, all emotions must be accepted so that our limiting "pain stories" can be recognized.
-When we find the story that creates the pain, it can be "re-storied" towards health and happiness.
+To feel complete peace with yourself, all emotions must be accepted so that your limiting "pain stories" can be recognized.
+When you find the story that creates the pain, it can be "re-storied" towards health and happiness.

 Respecting Emotional Pain